The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Introduction

-We formalize this problem by considering an organization that has deployed a forecasting model in production, referred to as the \textit{champion} or \textit{incumbent model} $f_I$.
-The latter was fully trained on an initial set of features.
+We formalize this problem by considering an organization that has deployed a model in production, referred to as the {incumbent model} $f_I$, which was fully trained on an initial set of features.
 At a given point in time, some new features become available, which may enhance prediction accuracy.
-In response, the organization develops a new model, called the \textit{challenger model} $f_C$, that incorporates an expanded set of features including the new features.
+In response, the organization develops a new model, called the {challenger model} $f_C$, that incorporates an expanded set of features including the new ones.
 However, as the large dataset used to train $f_I$ lacks these new features, it cannot be used to train $f_C$.
-In turn, $f_C$ must be trained on a new dataset containing a limited number of samples, which typically hinders its initial performance.
-Over time, as more data including the additional features are collected, the performance of the challenger model $f_C$ is expected to improve and may eventually exceed that of the incumbent model $f_I$.
+Thus, $f_C$ must be trained on a new dataset containing a limited number of samples, which typically hinders its initial performance.
+Over time, as more data including the new features are collected, the performance of the challenger model $f_C$ is expected to improve and may eventually exceed that of the incumbent model $f_I$.

 Transitioning from a fully trained incumbent model to a newly developed challenger involves several important trade-offs.
 If $f_C$ delivers a meaningful improvement over $f_I$, adopting it earlier can reduce forecasting errors and generate real operational value.
 These performance gains, however, must be weighed against several types of costs.
 Accessing new features may require payments to external data providers or incur internal expenses related to data extraction and processing.
 Training and validating $f_C$ also entails feature-engineering efforts, computational expenditures—including cloud infrastructure and electricity—and human labor for model development, debugging, and testing.
 Once $f_C$ is deemed superior, additional deployment and switching costs arise from integrating the model into production.
 Feature-access and training/validation costs may include both fixed components and variable components that scale with the number of samples incorporating the new features, whereas deployment and switching costs are fixed and incurred only once.